 Gandhi Jayanti

 Gandhi Jayanti is a national holiday celebrated annually on 2 October, marking the birth anniversary of Mahatma Gandhi.
-He is revered as the Father of the Nation and is globally recognized for his philosophy of non-violence.
+He is revered as the Father of the Nation and is globally recognised for his philosophy of non-violence.
 The United Nations observes this day as the International Day of Non-Violence.

 On this day, people across India pay homage to Mahatma Gandhi through prayer services, commemorative ceremonies, and by singing his favourite devotional songs.
 Public buildings, banks, and post offices remain closed.
 It is a day for reflection on his teachings of peace, truth, and non-violent resistance.

-Educational programmes focusing on non-violence.
+- Educational programmes focusing on non-violence.

 - Community events promoting peace and unity.